 The SUL (super ultralight) series garments are aimed at pushing weight as low as possible for a given fill amount, without compromising function.
 These are down sweaters in the strictest sense.
 No zippers, no pockets, no drawcords, no linings, no webbing, just insulation in the form of down in a nylon shell.

 The goal with the SUL down sweater .75 was to make the lightest jacket possible while achieving functional warmth.
 The chambers are 4″ wide and the calculated loft is .75″.
 It is surprisingly warm for such a light garment.
 Alone, I estimate this to go down to freezing while inactive, but it’s probably getting uncomfortable for most people in the 30s (Fahrenheit).
-It has a snap at the neck and an ultralight cinch at the bottom hem to keep out drafts.
+It has a cinch at the neck and a cinch at the bottom hem to keep out drafts.
+Both cinches are removable.
 It’s a great garment to pair with the Alpha Direct Hoodie and Wind shell.
 Those two cover a huge range of active scenarios.
 Add the SUL .75 to the mix and you extend the static insulation capabilities quite low.
 The Alpha inner layer, SUL .75 mid layer, wind shell outer layer combo can provide solid 4 season warmth.

 A puffy is most often used as an inactive layer for stops, at camp, or to help boost a sleep system.
 They don’t make for very good active layers since your sweat can easily compromise the down fill.
 This makes a zipper for ventilation a somewhat frivolous feature that can add a significant amount of weight and bulk.
 Pockets can be nice to have, but they often add a big chunk of weight and bulk and compromise the performance of a jacket by creating cold spots and by pulling insulation flat when there is weight in them.
 For those wanting pockets to warm hands I recommend adding a few inches to the sleeve to cover your hands.
 This is lighter than pockets and doesn’t compromise the overall warmth.
-Drawcords can be good for cinching a jacket tight to your body to keep out drafts, but then again, we don’t need a full length cord to do that.
-The SUL sweaters use a short cinch cord, so we can leave off an ounce of continuous drawcords while still allowing the wearer to cinch it tight.
-The collar uses a single snap to close up the top.
 All non-essential sewn through lines have been eliminated so the down can loft and cold spots are reduced.
 Simplicity and reduced weight and bulk are not the only benefits of all this.
 Leaving off many tedious features also reduces my labor and allows me to offer a very affordable jacket at an extremely low weight.